15 Inspiring Quotes from LGBTQ Leaders

 "In light of Jamey's death, it became clear to me in an instant that living a gay life without publicly acknowledging it is simply not enough to make any significant contribution to the immense work that lies ahead on the road to complete equality.
 Our society needs to recognize the unstoppable momentum toward unequivocal civil equality for every gay, lesbian, bisexual, and transgender citizen of this country.”

-—from a blog post in response to the suicide of Jamey Rodemeyer, a bisexual teen and YouTuber, 2011
+—From a blog post in response to the death by suicide of Jamey Rodemeyer, a bisexual teen and YouTuber, 2011

 8. Audre Lorde // Poet, Essayist, and Civil Rights Activist